Write Their Own Songs

 Robert Meganck, Lesson from Life and Rock & Roll: A Swan Song

 Virtually all artists begin covering or imitating the work of others.
-For clarity, a band that play a song previously recorded by someone else is covering that song, and a band that only plays previously recorded song is Cover Band.
-This should not be confused with a Tribute Band, whose setlist are all by a single performer or band and frequently assumes the persona of that performer/band.
+For clarity, a band that plays a song previously recorded by someone else is covering that song, and a band that only plays previously recorded songs is Cover Band.
+This should not be confused with a Tribute Band, whose setlist are songs from a single performer or band and frequently assumes the persona of that performer/band.
+I love both cover and tribute bands.
+Some of my favorite shows have been those where the music was provided by a cover band.
+They played the songs I love, and live music is always the best way to experience music.
+With live shows you become more than a passive listener, you are part of the show.
+I’ve also seen (and love) tribute bands.
+They are extremely talented musicians, spending time to capture the nuances of a single performer/band, often for performers/bands that are no more.
+They keep the music alive.